Marie Marchand - The Power of GEAR UP

 -Juan Poré, GEAR UP Site Director

 In his six years as a GEAR UP site director, Juan Poré has inspired thousands of students on their educational journeys.
-Along with his co-director, Marvin Ortiz, Juan organizes events and tutoring at Quincy High School through GEAR UP, a 100% federally funded program that helps low-income middle and high school students prepare for post-secondary education.
+Juan organizes events and tutoring at Quincy High School through GEAR UP, a 100% federally funded program that helps low-income middle and high school students prepare for post-secondary education.
 GEAR UP’s mission is to help under-represented students achieve their academic, career, and life goals.